morph-kgc/morph-kgc/docs/documentation.md

 ## Installation

-In the following we provide different ways to install and run Morph-KGC.
+In the following we provide different ways to install Morph-KGC.
 Depending of the data sources that you are working with, you may need to install additional libraries, see **[Advanced Setup](https://oeg-upm.github.io/morph-kgc/documentation/#advanced-setup)**.

 ### PyPi